-Let’s identify a reality of the Internet in 2020 (and really for the past decade+): Direct traffic doesn’t exist.
+Let’s identify the Internet’s reality in 2020 (and really for the past decade+): Direct traffic doesn’t exist.
 So how do you drive people to your content?
-Search and social drive a vast majority of referrals across the web, and both are driven by metadata.
-Therefore, developing strong metadata best practices will go a long way in helping you maximize what you get from these massive traffic sources.
+Search and social drive a vast majority of referrals across the web, and metadata drives both.
+Therefore, developing robust metadata best practices will go a long way in helping you maximize what you get from these massive traffic sources.

 Metadata is an intimidating concept.
 Where do you start?
 What should you include?
 How much is too much?
 And… what even is it?

 These terms don’t have to be scary.
 Tons of tools are available to create, structure, and analyze your metadata.
-Use the right tools for your needs and you’ll be able to formulate a solid, data-driven approach to content creation.
-There’s a lot to consider, however, so let’s break it down and look at some tools that can help.
+Use the right tools for your needs, and you’ll be able to formulate a reliable, data-driven approach to content creation.
+However, there’s a lot to consider, so let’s break it down and look at some tools that can help.

 MetaData elements and tools to amplify them